President and CEO

 Fresno Building Healthy Communities

-Sandra Celedon serves as president and CEO for Fresno Building Healthy Communities—a coalition of residents, youth, and community-based organizations—and is responsible for guiding and supporting multi-sector, diverse stakeholder collaborations to foster and encourage thriving communities where all children and families can live healthy, safe, and productive lives.
-She adheres to public health principles, which recognize that all people must have access to the resources necessary for health, and that people and their physical environment are interdependent; when one is damaged it will have an adverse effect on the other.
+Sandra Celedon is president and CEO of Fresno Building Healthy Communities.
+She is responsible for guiding and supporting multi-sector, diverse stakeholder collaborations to foster and encourage thriving communities where all children and families can live healthy, safe, and productive lives.
+She adheres to public health principles, which recognize that all people must have access to the resources necessary for health and that people and their physical environment are interdependent; when one is damaged, it will have an adverse effect on the other.
 Therefore, she dedicates herself to building healthy communities.
-Before joining Fresno Building Healthy Communities in 2013, she worked in numerous public health positions and served as the outreach and enrollment programs manager at Clinica Sierra Vista in Fresno.
-Over the years, she has developed several public health programs with special focus on prevention and primary care access.
-In 2020, she was elected as the vice-chair for the Fresno Commission on Police Reform—a 37-member commission comprising residents, advocates, and stakeholders assigned to develop recommendations to institute reform within the Fresno Police Department.
-At the beginning of the pandemic, she co-developed the COVID-19 Equity Project, a collaborative effort including over 17 community-based organizations and more than 100 community health workers providing prevention education, vaccinations, and resources to over 25,000 vulnerable community residents in Fresno County.
-With her support, the project has been replicated in two other counties.
-In 2022, she joined the PPIC board of directors.
-She received her degree in public health from California State University, Fresno.
+In 2020, she was elected as the vice-chair for the Fresno Commission on Police Reform—a 37-member commission comprising residents, advocates, and stakeholders developing recommendations to institute reform within the Fresno Police Department.
+At the beginning of the pandemic in 2020, she co-developed the COVID-19 Equity Project, a collaborative effort including over 17 community-based organizations and more than 100 community health workers that provided prevention education, vaccinations, and resources to over 25,000 vulnerable community residents in Fresno County.
+With her support, the project was replicated in two other counties.
+In 2022, she joined the Public Policy Institute of California and the Catalyst California boards of directors.
+She earned a BS in community health from California State University, Fresno, and an MS in public health from San Jose State University.